cmllr/redundancy/README.md

 Redundancy  1.9.x unstable branch
 =================================
-> Redundancy is an lightweigth cloud computing systems.
-The program is very lightweight so you can run it on microservers, like the Raspberry Pi without having too much load.
+> Redundancy is an lightweight cloud computing system.
+The program is so lightweight that you can run it on microservers like the Raspberry Pi without having too much load.
-Redundancy does not require full server access, it can be installed on every server running a webserver using php.
-Redundancy uses an very easy way of configuring throught a central configuration file.
-Redundancy does not have an "bling bling" configuration wizard at the moment.
+Redundancy does not require full server access.
+It can be installed on every server running a webserver using PHP.
+The configuration is very easy through a central configuration file.
+At the moment it does not have a "bling bling" configuration wizard.
 The stable branch will probably get an installer and an installation wizard, too.
-The biggest difference between Redundancy and other programs for this purpose is that you can have a very lightweight user expierience.
+The biggest difference between Redundancy and other programs for this purpose is that you get a very lightweight user experience.
 There are no unnecessary features you probably never use.
-Redundancy concentrates on the core of the task to create an easy cloud, for example to use at home.
+Redundancy focuses on the core of the task to create an easy cloud, for example to use at home.